Phoenixarjun/SmartSage/README.md

-Sure!
-Here's a well-structured and detailed README file in markdown format for your GitHub repository:

 # 🧠 SmartSage - Conversational AI for Your Sources

 Welcome to **SmartSage**!
 This is a powerful, conversational AI web app that allows users to interact with uploaded documents or URLs and ask AI-powered questions.
 The app uses an intelligent processing pipeline to extract content from documents and provides meaningful responses.